-How to know if you’re hanging out in this excuse?
+How do you know if you’re hanging out in this excuse?
 Take a look at your calendar.
 How many networking functions have you been to in the last 30 days?
 How many new client appointments have you had?
 Are you willing to release yourself from the outcome of needing to keep everything separate for the sake of feeling like you might offend someone?
-In truth, everywhere that you are holding yourself back by not being 100% authentically, beautifully YOU, you are not serving yourself, your clients or anyone really.
+In truth, everywhere you are holding yourself back by not being 100% authentically, beautifully YOU, you are not serving yourself, your clients or anyone.

 2. It’s too hard

-So my first question here is “really?”
+So my first question here is, “really?”
 When you got into the business, did someone tell you it would be easy?
-You’ve heard the saying anything worth doing is worth doing right, haven’t you?
-A number of years ago I had the fortunate opportunity to see Zig Ziglar speak at a conference I attended.
-I remember him sharing “Anything worth doing is worth doing poorly”.
+You’ve heard the saying anything worth doing is worth doing, right, haven’t you?
+Several years ago, I had the fortunate opportunity to see Zig Ziglar speak at a conference I attended.
+I remember him sharing, “Anything worth doing is worth doing poorly”.
 He let this what seemed like 5-minute pause lapse before he finished by saying, “Until you can learn to do it well.”

 Wow.
-That was really powerful stuff.
-I remember that being something that really helped me to start turning the brain-washed ways that I had been hearing how “I should run my business” to being flexible and ok with the fact that I might not know how to do something flawlessly yet – and that’s ok.
+That was potent stuff.
+I remember that being something that helped me start turning the brain-washed ways that I had been hearing how “I should run my business” to being flexible and ok with the fact that I might not know how to do something flawlessly yet – and that’s ok.
 Now I embrace the fact that some things still go out and have a mistake in them.
 Alternatively, I send a newsletter to the wrong list.
 And that’s ok.

 Finding a way that works

 As I have grown my business every year: In particular, since 2013 with my vocal disorder, I have continued to grow my business.
 I found innovative and new ways to meet with clients.
 For example, instead of meeting by phone, I now use Skype and Google Hangout.
-I type while the other person talks and it works really well.
-I’m quite expressive, so I have learned that I don’t need my vocal cords to help me to express and articulate feelings or emotions – my body language, facial expressions, and hand gestures help me to do that.
-This wasn’t something that happened overnight, it took trial and error.
+I type while the other person talks, and it works well.
+I’m pretty expressive, so I have learned that I don’t need my vocal cords to help me express and articulate feelings or emotions – my body language, facial expressions, and hand gestures help me do that.
+This wasn’t something that happened overnight; it took trial and error.

 And you know what else?
-It has helped me to get really clear on who I am meant to work with and who I am not.
-When someone introduces me to a colleague or friend of theirs, I immediately explain my condition and explain that communication with me is different than how they may be used to working.
-It’s been a beautiful experience and I am so grateful, honestly, that my condition has forced me out of the box of “what used to work is no longer working” and has supported me in finding new and fun ways that are working.
+It has helped me understand who I am meant to work with and who I am not.
+When someone introduces me to a colleague or friend of theirs, I immediately explain my condition and explain that communication with me is different from how they may be used to working.
+It’s been a beautiful experience, and I am so grateful, honestly, that my condition has forced me out of the box of “what used to work is no longer working” and has supported me in finding new and fun ways that are working.

 So I ask you – where are you afraid to fail?
 Where do you hold yourself back from your true brilliance?
 Where could you let go and have fun with the process, knowing that “anything worth doing is worth doing poorly — until you can learn to do it well?”